 Figure 5.
 Select sector first segment

-Once the edit has been made, it can be saved.
+Once the edit has been made, the feature class can be saved and used in the script

+To start the script with manually edited first segments, choose the method “By Proximity”.
+The script will detect the presence of the field “sector first segment” and verify if a first segment has been set in each sector.
 The script may stop if there are more than two “first segment” in a same sector.

 Results and Discussion